tygerbytes/git-greenbase/README.md

 `git greenbase` is an alternative to `git pull` that pulls the latest **green** build from your continuous integration (CI) provider.

 ## Description
-**Scenario (without `greenbase`)**: You pull the latest from `origin/master` and begin adding a new feature.
+👎 **Scenario (without `greenbase`)**: You pull the latest from `origin/master` and begin adding a new feature.
 It doesn't build. *Huh?
 What did I do?* And the tests don't pass. *What..?* You spend an hour trying to figure out where you went wrong, only to discover that your code is fine -- you pulled a broken build.

-**Scenario (with `greenbase`)**: You pull the latest from `origin/master` using `git greenbase`. `git greenbase` queries your CI provider for the latest **passing** build, then resets your local `master` to match.
+👍 **Scenario (with `greenbase`)**: You pull the latest from `origin/master` using `git greenbase`. `git greenbase` queries your CI provider for the latest **passing** build, then resets your local `master` to match.
 You add the new feature, build, run the tests, and submit a pull request. *That was quick! :) Think I'll grab some coffee...*

 If you can relate to the first scenario, `git greenbase` is for you.
 The idea is that you always begin development on top of a known "green" build.
-That way you and your team spend far less time tracking down other peoples' bugs, assuming they're of your own making.
+That way you and your team spend far less time scratching your head wondering what you broke.

 **What if I'm working locally on a branch other than master?**
 If you are using a rebase-based workflow, and your local branch is tracking `master`, running `git greenbase` will perform exactly as described above, but it will also rebase your local branch on top of your local copy of `master`.